sakurakhadag/warmspringwinds.github.io/_posts/2018-01-27-learning-to-generate-lyrics-and-music-with-recurrent-neural-networks.md

 While solving all these tasks, we will briefly explore some interesting concepts related to RNN training and inference like character-level RNN, conditional character-level RNN, sampling from RNN, truncated backpropagation through time and gradient checkpointing.
 All the code and trained models are available on [github](https://github.com/warmspringwinds/pytorch-rnn-sequence-generation-classification) and were implemented in [Pytorch](http://pytorch.org/).
+The blog post can also be viewed in a [jupyter notebook format](https://github.com/warmspringwinds/pytorch-rnn-sequence-generation-classification/blob/master/blog_post.ipynb).

 ### Character-Level language model